esferatec/ec-luart-widgetmanager/ecluart/README.md

 WidgetManager() -> object
 ```

-This function initializes a new instance of the widget manager object.
+The code above initializes a new instance of the widget manager object.
 It returns the newly created object.

 ## Method - add